dragonflyoss/Dragonfly/docs/config/dfget_properties.md

 # Customize dfget properties

-This topic explains how to cutomize the dragonfly dfget startup parameters.
+This topic explains how to customize the dragonfly dfget startup parameters.

 **NOTE**: By default, dragonfly config files locate `/etc/dragonfly`.
 You can create `dfget.yml` for configing dfget startup params.
 When deploying with Docker, you can mount default path.